Roxanne Roxanne: Release

-In January 2017, Neon acquired distribution rights to the film.
-However, in December 2017, it was revealed that Netflix had won worldwide rights to the film.
+In January 2017, it was Neon had acquired North American distribution rights to the film in a bidding war that also included Amazon Studios, Lionsgate and Miramax.
+However, in December 2017, the film was revealed to be part of Netflix's 2018 film slate.

 Critical reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 70% based on 30 reviews, and an average rating of 6/10.
 The website's critical consensus reads, "Roxanne Roxanne belatedly honors its subject with a gripping character-driven biopic that serves as a primer for a trailblazing career while telling an often tragic story."
 On Metacritic, the film has a weighted average score of 74 out of 100, based on ten critics, indicating "generally favorable reviews".

 On RogerEbert.com, Nick Allen gave the film 2 stars.
 Comparing the movie to David O. Russell's Joy, he said: "Like Joy, this story feels overwhelmingly like the writer/director's version of their subject's lives, rendering Roxanne Roxanne a portrait that's as expressive as it is incomplete."